Geonovum/KP-APIs/API-strategie-extensies/ext-security.md

   <p>Since the connection is always secured, the access method can be straightforward.
 This allows the application of basic access tokens instead of encrypted access tokens.</p>
 </div>

-### API usage patterns
+### API access patterns
-Because security is about compromises one should first be aware of what usage patterns need to be supported.
+Because security is about compromises one should first be aware of what access patterns need to be supported.

-#### Session based API access pattern
-While this method is sometimes considered legacy it is in common use.
-Typical characteristics are:
-* The access to the API is strictly bound to a end user session
-* The session ends when the end user logs out
-* The end users credentials are exchanged for a token, usually stored in a cookie
-* tokens have a limited lifetime
-* tokens are no longer valid when the end user logs out

-In most cases the tokens used are a reference to session data.
-Retrieving session data can be expensive in particular when microservices are used.
-The obvious solution to this problem is caching and the choice you have to make is how and when you invalidate cache entries.
-You typically want the cash entry related to a session to be invalidated when the end user logs out of the application.

-One important thing to consider in this pattern is that the token represents the identity of the end user.
-Anyone or anything in possession of this token has the same permissions as the end user within the same security domain.
-This is breaking the least privilege principle.

-Because this pattern is more a standard web application pattern we refer to [the latest NCSC guidelines on the subject of web application security](https://www.ncsc.nl/documenten/publicaties/2019/mei/01/ict-beveiligingsrichtlijnen-voor-webapplicaties) for security considerations.

-We consider this method to be outside the scope of this document and refer to the aforementioned NCSC document for security considerations.

 #### mTLS or Client Certificate based API access pattern
 As of this writing, this method is to be included in an upcoming release of the Open API specification.
-It is however widely used for both end user, B2B and a2a patterns.
+It is however widely used for both end user, B2B and system-to-system patterns.

 The important thing to remember when using certificates is that the certificate only identifies the requester.
 During authentication we typically do a lookup of some subject information in an identity store to retrieve the requesters permissions.
 In PKIOverheid certificates we typically use the subject.serialNumber for this purpose.
 The problem here is that the identity identified by the certificate may have significantly more permissions than required by the client doing the request.
 This is breaking the least privilege principle.

-Another use case for the use of Client certificates is in the world of microservices where we want to control access to services.
-Terms used are zero trust, micro segmentation and service mesh.
-Proposed standards are [SPIFFE](https://spiffe.io).
-The proposed standard is not limited to the use of Client certificates but also describes the use of JWT's.
-This topic is outside the scope of this document.
+<p class='warning'>The current functional mandate (functioneel werkingsgebied) of Digikoppeling does not mention the need for access control.
+This would potentially mandate mTLS for open data</p>

+Within the Digikoppeling standard [[??]] a RESTful API profile is under development.
+This profile will specify how to use mTLS for APIs that fall within its formal mandate.

 #### OAuth 2.0 token based API access pattern